AdobeDocs/platform-learn.en/help/tutorial-platform-demo-sc/modules/module9/ex4.md

 ---
-title: Module 9, Exercise
+title: Data Ingestion using Google Tag Manager and Google Analytics - Retrieve Datasets in Platform
-description:
+description: Data Ingestion using Google Tag Manager and Google Analytics - Retrieve Datasets in Platform
 kt: 5342
-audience:
+audience: Data Engineer, Data Architect
 doc-type: tutorial
 activity:
 ---

-# 9.4 - Retrieve Datasets in Platform
+# 9.4 Retrieve Datasets in Platform

 As part of the GTM Rule configuration, we'll define rules that will send behavioral and profile data to Platform.
 When defining a tag and trigger in GTM to send behavioral and/or profile data to Adobe Experience Platform, we'll need to define some variables in GTM: